-For program planning and advice, contact the Graduate Program Administrator at enggrad@ucalgary.ca mailto:howe@ucalgary.ca to make an appointment with Dr. Aruna Srivastava, Graduate Program Director.
+For program planning and advice, contact the Graduate Program Administrator at enggrad@ucalgary.ca to make an appointment with Dr. Suzette Mayr, Graduate Program Director.

 Grade appeals:

 Consult the following University Calendar link and request advice from the English Department office, SS 1152.
 Please note that "mere dissatisfaction with a decision is not sufficient grounds for the appeal of a grade or other academic decision."